core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 --- abstract

 Object Security for Constrained RESTful Environments (OSCORE) can be used to protect CoAP messages end-to-end between two endpoints at the application layer, also in the presence of intermediaries such as proxies.
 This document defines how to use OSCORE for protecting CoAP messages also between an origin application endpoint and an intermediary, or between two intermediaries.
 Also, it defines rules to escalate the protection of a CoAP option, in order to encrypt and integrity-protect it whenever possible.
-Finally, it defines how to secure a CoAP message by applying multiple, nested OSCORE protections, e.g., both end-to-end between origin application endpoints, and between an application endpoint and an intermediary or between two intermediaries.
+Finally, it defines how to secure a CoAP message by applying multiple, nested OSCORE protections, e.g., both end-to-end between origin application endpoints; and between an application endpoint and an intermediary or between two intermediaries.
 Therefore, this document updates RFC 8613.
 Furthermore, this document updates RFC 8768, by explicitly defining the processing with OSCORE for the CoAP option Hop-Limit.
 The approach defined in this document can be seamlessly used with Group OSCORE, for protecting CoAP messages when group communication is used in the presence of intermediaries.

 --- middle

 # Introduction # {#intro}

-The Constrained Application Protocol (CoAP) {{RFC7252}} supports the presence of intermediaries, such as forward-proxies and reverse-proxies, which assist origin clients by performing requests to origin servers on their behalf, and forwarding back the corresponding responses.
+The Constrained Application Protocol (CoAP) {{RFC7252}} supports the presence of intermediaries such as forward-proxies and reverse-proxies, which assist origin clients by performing requests to origin servers on their behalf and forwarding back the corresponding responses.

 CoAP supports also group communication scenarios {{I-D.ietf-core-groupcomm-bis}}, where clients can send a one-to-many request targeting all the servers in the group, e.g., by using IP multicast.
 Like for one-to-one communication, group settings can also rely on intermediaries {{I-D.ietf-core-groupcomm-proxy}}.

 The security protocol Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} can be used to protect CoAP messages between two endpoints at the application layer, especially achieving end-to-end security in the presence of (non-trusted) intermediaries.
 When CoAP group communication is used, the same can be achieved by means of the security protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-For a number of use cases (see {{sec-use-cases}}), it is required and/or beneficial that communications are secured also between an application endpoint (i.e., a CoAP origin client/server) and an intermediary, as well as between two adjacent intermediaries in a chain.
-This especially applies to the communication leg between the CoAP origin client and the adjacent intermediary acting as next hop towards the CoAP origin server.
+For a number of use cases (see {{sec-use-cases}}), it is required and/or beneficial that communications are secured between an application endpoint (i.e., a CoAP origin client/server) and an intermediary as well as between two adjacent intermediaries in a chain.
+This especially applies to the communication leg between the CoAP origin client and the adjacent intermediary acting as the next hop towards the CoAP origin server.

 In such cases, and especially if the origin client already uses OSCORE to achieve end-to-end security with the origin server, it would be convenient that OSCORE is used also to secure communications between the origin client and its next hop.

 However, the original specification {{RFC8613}} does not define how OSCORE can be used to protect CoAP messages in that communication leg, or how to generally process CoAP messages with OSCORE at an intermediary.
 In fact, this would require to consider also an intermediary as an "OSCORE endpoint".

-This document fills this gap, and updates {{RFC8613}} as follows.
+This document fills this gap and updates {{RFC8613}} as follows.

 * It defines how to use OSCORE for protecting a CoAP message in the communication leg between: i) an origin client/server and an intermediary; or ii) two adjacent intermediaries in an intermediary chain.
 That is, besides origin clients/servers, it allows also intermediaries to be "OSCORE endpoints".

 * It defines rules to escalate the protection of a CoAP option that is originally meant to be unprotected or only integrity-protected by OSCORE.
 This results in both encrypting and integrity-protecting a CoAP option whenever it is possible.

 * It admits a CoAP message to be secured by multiple, nested OSCORE protections applied in sequence.
-For instance, this is the case when the message is OSCORE-protected end-to-end between the origin client and origin server, and the result is further OSCORE-protected over the leg between the current and next hop (e.g., the origin client and the adjacent intermediary acting as next hop towards the origin server).
+For instance, this is the case when the message is OSCORE-protected end-to-end between the origin client and origin server, after which the result is further OSCORE-protected over the leg between the current and next hop (e.g., the origin client and the adjacent intermediary acting as the next hop towards the origin server).

-Furthermore, this document updates {{RFC8768}}, as it explicitly defines the CoAP option Hop-Limit to be of Class U for OSCORE (see {{sec-hop-limit}}).
+Furthermore, this document updates {{RFC8768}}, by explicitly defining the CoAP option Hop-Limit to be of Class U for OSCORE (see {{sec-hop-limit}}).
 In the case where the Hop-Limit option is first added to a request by an origin client instead of an intermediary, this update avoids undesired overhead in terms of message size and ensures that the first intermediary in the chain enforces the intent of the origin client in detecting forwarding loops.

 This document does not specify any new signaling method to guide the message processing on the different endpoints.
 In particular, every endpoint is always able to understand what steps to take on an incoming message, depending on the presence of the OSCORE option and of other CoAP options intended for an intermediary.

-The approach defined in this document can be seamlessly adopted also when Group OSCORE is used, for protecting CoAP messages in group communication scenarios that rely on intermediaries.
+The approach defined in this document can be seamlessly adopted also when Group OSCORE is used for protecting CoAP messages in group communication scenarios that rely on intermediaries.

 ## Terminology ## {#terminology}